B i o g r a p h y

 As a high school and college choral director, Dr. Erpelding's ensembles have received high praise at the local, state, and national levels for their preparation and artistry.
 Choirs under his direction have earned numerous awards at choral music competitions, including back-to-back Grand Champion showings at the Roxbury Choral Invitational (2014 and 2015), as well as first place performances at Festival Disney in Orlando (2015) and the Windy City Classic Music Festival in Chicago (2013).
 Dr. Erpelding's choirs have also garnered invitations to perform at various conferences and select venues, including the Luther College Dorian Choral Invitational, NJMEA State Conference, PA-ACDA Fall Conference, and the PMEA State Conference, as well as at the Princeton University Chapel and the National Cathedral in Washington, D.C.
 Furthermore, choirs under Dr. Erpelding's direction have been invited to collaborate with a number of amateur, scholastic, and professional ensembles and musicians in concert and workshops, including choral music luminaries like Ola Gjeilo, the King's Singers, Eric Whitacre and the Eric Whitacre Singers, and Moira Smiley.

 Dr. Erpelding was awarded the Doctor of Musical Arts in Choral Conducting and Pedagogy from the University of Iowa.
 He holds a Bachelor of Arts degree from Luther College in Decorah, Iowa, as well as a Master of Music degree in Choral Conducting from Northern Illinois University.
 His conducting teachers include Timothy Stalter, Eric Johnson, Tim Peter, and Weston Noble.
-Dr. Erpelding’s choral works have been performed around the world by community, school, and university ensembles, and are currently available for purchase through Earthsongs Choral Music, Santa Barbara Music Publishing, and Heritage Music Press.
+Dr. Erpelding’s choral works have been performed around the world by community, school, and university ensembles, and are currently available for purchase through Earthsongs Choral Music, Santa Barbara Music Publishing, Heritage Music Press, and Walton Music.
 An award-winning educator, musician and scholar, Dr. Erpelding is a member of both the American Choral Directors Association and NAfME: The National Association for Music Educators.
-He currently serves as the Ensemble-Specific Repertoire and Resources Chair for ACDA-PA, and previously as the Higher Education Representative to the Curriculum/ Instruction Committee for PMEA District 7.
+He served as the Ensemble-Specific Repertoire and Resources Chair for ACDA-PA, and previously as the Higher Education Representative to the Curriculum/ Instruction Committee for PMEA District 7.